-We’re very pleased to announce that Windows Internals, Sixth Edition, Part 2 (ISBN 9780735665873) is available for purchase!
+We’re very pleased to announce that Windows Internals, Part 2, 6th Edition (ISBN 9780735665873) is available for purchase!
 Written by internationally renowned experts Mark Russinovich, David A. Solomon, and Alex Ionescu, this book takes an in-depth, comprehensive, and hands-on look at the inner workings of the Windows operating system.
 Many fans of the previous editions of this book consider it a must-have for anyone involved in developing or debugging Windows applications.

 Part 2 covers I/O, storage, memory management, the cache manager, file systems, startup and shutdown processes, and crash-dump analysis.

 To get your own copy of this book, go here, here, or here.

 If you haven’t already purchased Part 1, which was released last spring, go here, here, or here.
 Part 1 covers key concepts; introduces the tools used throughout the book; describes system architecture and components; describes underlying system and management mechanisms; and covers processes, threads and jobs, security, and networking.
 (Curious why the Sixth Edition was split across two volumes?
 Take a look at this previous post.)